syncfusion-content/javascript-docs/js/Schedule/Views.md

 **View Customization**

 * The **views** option in the **Schedule** control is a collection that allows you to add/remove the view items to it.
-The items that are added to it is displayed in the date-header section of the **Schedule** control.
+The items that are added to it are displayed in the date-header section of the **Schedule** control.

 * It accepts **Day,Week,WorkWeek,Month,CustomView,Agenda** string array collections